Six years ago I suddenly realized one day that I didn’t know how to be a very good friend to myself.

 I walked ten miles that day.

 I was ecstatic.
-I felt like I had become an everyday superhero and had become a long-distance athlete, which I had always dreamed about doing but struggled believing I could actually do.
+I felt like I had become an everyday superhero and had become a long-distance athlete.

 How Did This All Happen?